 Best value feather pillow set

 Snuggle up in the embrace of this Habitat Duck Feather Soft Pillow.
-Crafted from 100 per cent cotton cover and 100 per cent duck feather filling, this pillow promises breathability and comfort.
+A bedtime luxury - crafted from 100 per cent cotton cover and 100 per cent duck feather filling, this pillow promises breathability and comfort.
 The feathers used are a by-product of the food industry, meaning the animals won't be alive when the feathers are gathered for use in pillows.
 The feathers are RDS certified, meaning full traceability and ethical standards exist.
+Plus, it comes with the convenience of machine washability and is ideal for tumble drying, too.
+It comes as a two-pack for your bed as well.

 Pros

-- Made with 100 per cent natural duck feathers that are RDS-certified and fully traceable
+• Made with 100 per cent natural duck feathers

 Cons